 We’ve found that by demonstrating our support for all of our people, we’ve been able to foster a community where everyone can feel welcome, supported and free to be their true selves.

-We were one of the first organisation in New Zealand to have a formal gender transition policy, which provides any team members seeking gender reassignment surgery paid leave for medical appointments relating to the surgery.
+We were one of the first organisations in New Zealand to have a formal gender transition policy, which provides any team members seeking gender reassignment surgery paid leave for medical appointments relating to the surgery.

 We also work with team members seeking to transition to develop a personalised plan to ensure they feel supported and heard throughout the process.
 Additionally, our external team member assistance programme enables team members to seek free and confidential counselling should they wish to use it.

 Annually, we play a role in key events like Big Gay Out which we are a major sponsor of, as well as the Auckland Pride parade and this upcoming year, Wellington Pride festivities.